-The minor in Computer Science requires seven or eight courses, depending on which introductory computer science courses are taken.
+The minor in Computer Science requires seven courses.
 The introductory sequence of computer science courses is followed by three approved upper-level courses chosen to complement a student's major or personal interest.
 Courses in the minor must be taken for quality grades, with a grade of C- or higher in each course.
 Students may not use AP credit for computer science to meet requirements for the minor.

 No courses in the minor can be double counted with the student's major(s) or with other minors; nor can they be counted toward general education requirements.
 More than half of the requirements for the minor must be met by registering for courses bearing University of Chicago course numbers.
-By the end of Spring Quarter of their third year, students must submit approval of their minor program from the departmental counselor on a form obtained by their College adviser.
+By the end of Spring Quarter of their third year, students must submit approval of their minor program from the departmental counselor on a form obtained from their College adviser.